MantasKukulskis/Paint-Kinda/README.md

 Distributed under the MIT License.
 See LICENSE.txt for more information.

-## 🔗 Other resources
+## 🔗 Other Resources

-No other resources.
+No additional resources at this time.